Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 A licence in this context is _a natural language document_ in which a copyright holder sets out the terms and conditions of use for data.
 Licences _may_ have metadata that describes them, e.g. a property to say that this is an open licence (and does not require a check when serving data).

 A license is not a computer program, or configuration, or an AI entity that can make decisions, it’s a legal document.
 You may also know this as a “data sharing agreement” or “terms of use”.
-Examples of licenses we see all the time are the GNU GPL or the various Creative Commons licenses which grant rights to others to redistribute a creative work, and specifies conditions on what changes are permitted.
+Examples of licenses we see all the time are the GNU GPL or the various {{< glossary_link display="Creative Commons licenses" id="creative-commons-licenses" >}} which grant rights to others to redistribute a creative work, and specifies conditions on what changes are permitted.

 That said, metadata _about_ a license can be used to automate decision-making - if it is labelled as being an open license, then a repository can serve data and include that data, if it is labelled as “closed” or more aptly, “authorization-required” then repository software can perform an authorization step, which we cover in detail later.